italki Review: Excellent for Finding Affordable, High-Quality Online Language Tutors

 First, you’ll find popular languages in the search bar. italki then provides a directory of languages in alphabetical order, making yours easier to find.

 With less common languages such as Assiniboine and Basque available, it’s not only a wonderful way to get introduced to languages you may not have considered learning, but it also gives minority and endangered tongues a chance to shine.

 italki goes one step more and narrows itself down even further into specific dialects.

 If you’re trying to learn a specific dialect (like Taiwanese Mandarin), you can most likely find it on italki.
-And if you can’t search specifically for the dialect, you can find a teacher who comes from that country or region.
+And if you can’t search specifically for the dialect, you can find a teacher from that country or region.